 The most common side effects were injection site reactions such as pain and swelling, but these were typically mild to moderate and decreased over time.

-The results of the study presented at this summer's AIDS Society International Conference on HIV Science in Mexico City showed that people taking injectables reported a high level of satisfaction with treatment and preferred it to oral medicines. daily.
+The results of the study presented at the International Conference of the Society of AIDS This summer's HIV Science in Mexico City showed that people taking the injectables reported a high level of satisfaction with their treatment and preferred them to daily oral medicines.

 In these studies, cabotegravir and rilpivirine were administered by health care providers as two separate intramuscular injections, preferably in the buttocks.

 Participants were asked to return to the clinic each month within a seven-day window.
 Adherence was good in both studies, with almost all receiving monthly treatment within this window.